ShravanBk5/Cybersecurity/Snort.md

 This line specifies the type of DAQ module to use.
 The <type> parameter can be one of the following:

 `pcap`: Uses the pcap library for packet capture on Unix-based systems.
+It supports passive mode, where Snort monitors network traffic without interfering with it.
+However, pcap does not support inline mode.

-`afpacket`: Uses the AF_PACKET interface for packet capture on Linux systems.
+`afpacket`: Uses the AF_PACKET interface for packet capture on Linux systems. afpacket supports both passive and inline modes.
+In passive mode, Snort captures network traffic without altering it, while in inline mode, Snort actively inspects and modifies network traffic in real-time.

 `dump`: Reads packets from a packet capture file (PCAP format).
+It does not support passive or inline modes since it operates on pre-captured packet data from a file.

 `nfq`: Uses the Netfilter Queue (NFQUEUE) interface for packet capture.

 `ipq`: Uses the old iptables QUEUE interface for packet capture.

 `ipfw`: Uses the IPFW firewall interface for packet capture on BSD systems.

+Passive mode: In this mode, Snort captures packets passively without interfering with the network traffic.
+It operates in a non-intrusive manner, observing the network traffic without actively blocking or modifying it.
+Passive mode is typically used for monitoring and analysis purposes, where the goal is to observe network activity without affecting its flow.

+Inline mode: In contrast, inline mode involves actively intercepting and processing packets in real-time.
+Snort operates as an inline intrusion prevention system (IPS), where it can inspect, block, or modify network traffic as it passes through the network interface.
+Inline mode is used for actively enforcing security policies, such as blocking malicious traffic or preventing attacks in real-time.

 config daq_dir: <dir>